 The Commemoration of all the faithful departed or All Souls’ Day is a yearly occurrence that highlights a daily practice of the Church: the loving remembrance of our faithful departed in the Canon of the Mass.
 This memory that we keep daily and observe with due solemnity annually, affirms our belief in the Communion of Saints.
 The dead are alive.
 Though this may sound paradoxical, it is the truth.
 Today, we remember in a particular manner the Holy Souls in Purgatory.
 “The Church gives the name Purgatory to [the] final purification of the elect … [and] the tradition of the Church by reference to certain texts of Scripture, speaks of a cleansing fire” (CCC 1031).
 This doctrine is one of the most consoling of the Church’s teachings.
 Contrary to the Protestant belief that God immediately assigns a soul either to Heaven or to Hell, the Church teaches us that those who die in God’s friendship though imperfectly purified, undergo purification “so as to achieve the holiness necessary to enter the joy of heaven” (CCC 1030).

 The sacred author of the Epistle to the Hebrews exhorts us to “strive for peace with all men, and for the holiness without which no one will see the Lord” (Heb 12:14).
-Peace is the tranquillity of order and holiness is the perfection of charity.
+Peace is the tranquillity of order, and holiness is the perfection of charity.
 If we keep this in mind, we can easily understand and appreciate the doctrine of purgatory.
-In this state of purification the fire of God’s love cleanses our souls of all selfishness and impurity so that in the communion of love that is eternal life, we can return the love of God as generously, unconditionally, and unreservedly as He bestows it on us.
+In this state of purification the fire of God’s love cleanses our souls of pride, selfishness and impurity and a host of other imperfections – all those ‘temporal punishments’ of sin – so that in the communion of love that is eternal life, we can return the love of God as generously, unconditionally, and unreservedly as He bestows it on us.
 This is what it means: among other things, that in Heaven we shall share in the divine nature and enjoy forever the fullness of God’s glory.

-When we die very few of us are completely free of pride, selfishness, grudges, and resentments.
+When we die very few of us are completely free of such imperfections, even those grudges, and resentments we carry towards others.
 For this reason, our prayers, sacrifices, indulgences, and almsgiving are of great assistance to the souls of our loved ones who have died and no less to the forgotten souls in Purgatory.
 Our prayers assist them in this final purification.
 It is a pious practice to have Masses offered for the Holy Souls especially during this month which began with the Solemnity of All Saints.
 These Feasts remind us that by virtue of our Baptism and discipleship we have all received a call to holiness.
 Indeed as the French poet Charles Peguy observed, the only tragedy in life is not to have become a saint.
-Let us heed the words of the Apostle Peter: “As obedient children, do not be conformed to the passions of your former ignorance, but as he who has called you is holy, be holy yourselves in all your conduct; since it is written, ‘You shall be holy, for I am holy'” (1 Pt 1:14-16).
+Let us heed the words of the Apostle Peter: “As obedient children, do not be conformed to the passions of your former ignorance, but as he who has called you is holy, be holy yourselves in all your conduct; since it is written, ‘You shall be holy, for I am holy’” (1 Pt 1:14-16).